diaa-eldeen2004/Algorithms-comparison/README.md

 Include a graphical interface using Qt for interactive input/output 🎨
 Support file-based input for large arrays 📝
 Visualize algorithm steps for educational purposes 📉
+# Divide and Conquer Algorithm Paper

+Welcome to our project!
+This repository contains a LaTeX paper exploring two cool algorithms that use the divide-and-conquer approach: Fast Exponentiation and Peak Element.
+We’re a team of students from the Faculty of Computer Science at Misr International University, and we put this together to dive into how these methods solve problems efficiently.
+What’s Inside?

+Fast Exponentiation: A smart way to calculate powers (like <math xmlns="http://www.w3.org/1998/Math/MathML"><semantics><mrow><msup><mi>x</mi><mi>n</mi></msup></mrow><annotation encoding="application/x-tex"> x^n </annotation></semantics></math>) by breaking the problem into smaller steps, making it super fast for things like cryptography and game development.
+Peak Element: A technique to find a number in an array that’s bigger than its neighbors, useful for apps like health trackers or music analysis.
+Details: The paper includes explanations, C++ code examples, time complexity analyses (both run in <math xmlns="http://www.w3.org/1998/Math/MathML"><semantics><mrow><mi>O</mi><mo stretchy="false">(</mo><mi>log</mi><mo>⁡</mo><mi>n</mi><mo stretchy="false">)</mo></mrow><annotation encoding="application/x-tex"> O(\log n) </annotation></semantics></math> time!), real-world applications, and a comparison of the two algorithms.
+Reference: We drew inspiration from Foundations of Algorithms by Neapolitan and Naimipour (2009) to explain the divide-and-conquer strategy.

+Why Check This Out?
+This project shows how breaking problems into smaller pieces can lead to big wins in speed and efficiency.
+Whether you’re into coding, algorithms, or just curious, you’ll find something interesting here.
+The LaTeX source is included, so feel free to compile it or tweak it for your own use!

 License:MIT License
 Contributing:Contributions are welcome! 🙌 Please submit a pull request or open an issue to discuss improvements or bugs.